Alikuyumcu4067/Physics_Problems/docs/en/Your_solutions/04_Electromagnetism_1_solution/solution_05.md

 ## I. Physical Principle

-For levitation, the net force must be zero:
+For levitation, the net force on the proton must be zero:

 \[
 \sum F = 0